typestack/class-validator/README.md

 * Which node version is supported?

     This module is tested on > node 4.0, so its highly recommended if you install the latest version of node.
-    If you are using old versions of node, the major dependency afaik of this module is on ES6 Promises, which are supported by some of old versions of node too.
+    If you are using old versions of node, the major dependency (afaik) of this module is on ES6 Promises, which are supported by some of the old versions of node too.
 In the case if your node version does not support promises you can try to npm install `es6-promise` module and include it to make promises work in your version of node.

 * Is this library production-ready?

     The library is under active development, and needs better testing and contributions from community.
-    If you want to use it in production its highly recommended to fix library version that you will use.
+If you want to use it in production its highly recommended to fix library version that you use in your package.json file.
-    I personally use it in production.
+    Personally I use it in production.

 ## Todos